-For all drill results reference should be made to the full news releases contained on the Company's website at www.freegoldventures.com
+For all drill results reference should be made to the full news releases contained on the Company's website at www.freegoldventures.com additional drilling within the core of the Central Zone may have the potential to increase both the grade and tonnage within the indicated category.

-In March 2013, Freegold updated its NI 43-101 resource on the Vinasale project based on diamond drilling completed in 2012.
+In March 2013, Freegold again updated its NI 43-101 resource on the Vinasale project based on diamond drilling completed in 2012.
 The 2012 drill program resulted in the estimation of indicated material for the first time and also expanded the inferred category from the March 2012 resource estimate.
-Of significance is the increase in grade in the indicated category and it is anticipated that additional drilling within the core of the Central Zone may have the potential to increase both the grade and tonnage within the indicated category.
+Of significance is the increase in grade in the indicated category and it is anticipated that